sillelien/dollar/dollar-docs/src/main/resources/pages/manual.md

 ```

 Of course since the use of `(it type XXXX)` is very common Dollar provides a specific runtime type constraint that can be added in conjunction with other constraints.
-Simply prefix the assignment or decleration with `<XXXX>` where XXXX is the runtime type.
+Simply prefix the assignment or declaration with `<XXXX>` where XXXX is the runtime type.

 ```dollar